 – Firefighter-style nozzles:

 The firefighter-style nozzles are a good choice for cleaning.
 With a thick hose that delivers enough gallons per minute, they produce up to 250 PSI water pressure.
-With a smaller hose or less water pressure, the output pressure will be lower.
+The output pressure will be lower with a smaller hose or less water pressure.

 – Wand-style nozzles: